atteneder/KtxUnity/README.md

 Developers who want to create advanced loading code should look into classes `KtxTexture`/`BasisUniversalTexture` and `TextureBase` directly.

+When loading many textures at once, using the low-level API to get finer control over the loading process can yield great performance gains.
+Have a look at `TextureBase.Load` and for starting and details.

 ## Creating Textures

 You can use the command line tools `toktx` (comes with [KTX-Software][ktxsoftware]) to create KTX v2.0 files and `basisu` (part of [Basis Universal](https://github.com/BinomialLLC/basis_universal)) to create .basis files.